Turcilingi: Language and name

 Scholars debate about whether the Turcilingi were a Germanic people who spoke a Germanic language, or else a Hunnic people who spoke a Turkic language.

 Since the 19th century, the Turcilingi have traditionally been considered to have been Germanic.
-In 1837 Johann Kaspar Zeuss, followed by Karl Müllenhoff, proposed that the Turcilingi descended from the 'Ρουτίχλειοι (Routikleioi) mentioned in the Geographia of Ptolemy (II.11.7) as living near the Baltic Sea in the second century.
+In 1837 Johann Kaspar Zeuss, followed by Karl Müllenhoff, proposed that the Turcilingi descended from the Ῥουτίχλειοι (Rhoutíkhleioi) mentioned in the Geographia of Ptolemy (II.11.7) as living near the Baltic Sea in the second century.
 This specific thesis requires a complex etymological argument, which is no longer accepted by scholars.

 In 1946, Reynolds and Lopez argued that Odoacer's father was in fact a Hun, and that the Torcilingi and Scirii were also Huns.
 This is based on the fact that a man with the same name as Odoacer's father, Edeka, was described as a Hun by the contemporary source Priscus.
 This proposal was criticized by Maenchen-Helfen in a communication in 1947, but the idea became influential, and was accepted by well-known historians such as J. M. Wallace-Hadrill, and E. A. Thompson, and included in volume 2 of the reference work Prosopography of the Later Roman Empire (PLRE), although many scholars have continued to object.

 The problem of identification is also sometimes approached through etymology.
 Etymological proposals are connected to the question whether the Turcilingi were Germanic or not.
 The root Turci- has led some scholars to suggest that they were a Turkic-speaking tribe.
 The -ling suffix is Germanic, denoting members of a line, usually one descended from a common ancestor.
 Kim believes the name is a Germanization of a Turkic name.

 Many historians such as Herwig Wolfram have continued to accept that the names of Odoacer and his family were Germanic in origin.
 However, he argued that debate about whether they were Huns is meaningless, because under Attila there was probably no separate Scirian political identity.
 He believed it was possible that the Turcilingi were a Scirian royal clan, or the same as the Thuringians.